DEPARTMENTS TAX OFFICE

 Not pictured: Alejandra Herrera (Ashbel Smith)

-ACE the Fox will continue to help us communicate and reinforce the importance of good nutrition and exercise to our elementary school students throughout the 2017-18 school year.
+ACE the Fox helps us communicate and reinforce the importance of good nutrition and exercise to our elementary school students throughout the 2018-2019 school year.
 One day each month, we offer an ACE prize to every child who eats lunch that day.
 Be sure to watch the menu calendar to see when ACE Day is each month!

 "Taste it Tuesday" is another monthly promotion in which students are encouraged to try new fruits and veggies.

-We also celebrate holidays throughout the year, including Halloween, Thanksgiving, Valentine's Day, Read Across America, Cinco de Mayo, and many more!
+We also celebrate holidays throughout the year, including Halloween, Thanksgiving, Valentine's Day, Read Across America, Astros Opening Day, and many more!

 FUEL is our monthly secondary school promotional program.
 Two new menu items are introduced each month.